william-swl/baizer/README.md

 ### tbflt

-- save a series of filter conditions, and support logical operating among conditions
+- save a series of filter conditions, and support logical operation among conditions
 - use `filterC` to apply `tbflt` on `dplyr::filter`